 Peer accountability enables nurses to speak out when a coworker is observed not meeting practice standards.
 The initial steps to creating peer accountability include developing a culture of accountability.

 Workforce bullying expert Renee Thompson said to make accountability in nursing work, employees must be able to identify and address problems as they happen, thus creating a culture of accountability.
 Employees must understand the benefits of direct communication and have the skills to speak out in a professional manner.

 “The good news is that establishing a culture where employees are willing to hold each other accountable instead of tattling to the boss is a skill that can be developed,” she said.

 Indeed, Thompson and other workplace communications experts say building a culture of accountability depends on strong leadership and an overall willingness to change.
 Some of the steps to creating a culture of accountability include:

-Individuals who use an assertive communication style can express information in an honest, open and direct manner.
+- Developing strong communication skills: Individuals who use an assertive communication style can express information in an honest, open, and direct manner.
 The assertive communication style is not aggressive in tone, but instead is respectful and avoids blame and criticism.

-The American Nurses Association outlines the expectations and responsibilities for all nurses including the overall responsibility for their patients and practice.
+- Developing clear expectations: The American Nurses Association (ANA) outlines the expectations and responsibilities for all nurses including the overall responsibility for their patients and practice.
 Nurse leaders should continually remind nurses of the expectations of practice.

 Accountability in Nursing Practice